DevExpress-Examples/maui-charts/Readme.md

 ## Prerequisites

-1. Install Visual Studio 2022 Preview and .NET 6 Preview 6.
+1. Install Visual Studio 2022 and the latest .NET MAUI version.
 See the following topic on docs.microsoft.com for more information: [.NET MAUI Installation](https://docs.microsoft.com/en-gb/dotnet/maui/get-started/installation).
 1. Register the following NuGet feed in Visual Studio: **https://nuget.devexpress.com/free/api**.
     > If you are an active [DevExpress Universal](https://www.devexpress.com/subscriptions/universal.xml) customer, DevExpress Controls for .NET MAUI are available in your [personal NuGet feed](https://nuget.devexpress.com/).